 Building Age & Compliance

-Older buildings may attract higher premiums, particularly if wiring, plumbing, or fire systems have not been updated.
-A current Building Warrant of Fitness (BWOF), up-to-date fire systems, and compliance with building standards can help manage premiums.
+Older buildings may attract higher premiums, especially where electrical wiring, plumbing, or fire safety systems have not been upgraded.
+Current fire safety compliance certificates, up-to-date smoke alarm and sprinkler systems, and evidence of ongoing maintenance can help moderate your premium.

 Real-World Insurance Scenarios for Accommodation Providers